tpximpact/mhclg-oruk/content/adopt/practical-examples/combine-local-data-to-create-new-services/column-1.md

 # Get started

 If this use case is relevant to your organisation, follow this step by step guide to adoption.

-# Benefits

-- Creates a single, high-quality record for each service, maintained in one place
-- Reduces the number of service records each publisher maintains
-- Highlights services that might otherwise be overlooked for professionals and clients
-- Allows users in an area to discover services beyond their local authority

-# Outcomes

-- Reduced duplication of effort to maintain data
-- Better use of data gathered, leading to better quality checking
-- Improved visibility exposure of local services
-- Allows new services to be designed and built using data that is currently a burden to collect and update

-# next

-Keep local data accurate using national sources

-# previous

-Automate updates to improve data quality